boyleconnor/boyleconnor.github.io/_posts/2024-06-12-building-to-minikube.md

 my-python-pod                                    0/1     Completed                2 (13s ago)      15s
 ```

-(the pod's `STATUS` may eventually change to `CrashLoopBackOff`; I think because Kubernetes does not expect pods to
+(the pod's `STATUS` may eventually change to `CrashLoopBackOff`; I think this is because Kubernetes does not expect pods
-execute one command and then terminate)
+to execute one command and then terminate)

 You can see that the pod has completed the command described in the Dockerfile's CMD directive by running: